ElektraInitiative/PermaplanT/doc/usecases/landscape_layer_add_elements.md

 ## Scenarios

-- **Precondition:** User has opened the app and selected the planning mode.
+- **Precondition:** User has opened the app and selected the landscape layer.
 - **Main success scenario:**
-User successfully adds elements to their landscape plan using hand-drawn shapes or common shapes such as circles, rectangles, and triangles.
+  User successfully adds elements to their landscape plan using hand-drawn shapes or common shapes such as circles, ellipses, squares, and rectangles.
   Element types include:
   - Wall
   - Plain
   - Pond
   - Construction
-	- Fence
-	- Way
   - Bed
 - **Alternative scenario:** User accidentally adds a shape in the wrong location and uses the app's undo function to correct the mistake.
-- **Error scenario:** User attempts to add a shapes that overlap and the app displays an error message.
+- **Error scenario:** User attempts to add a shape but the app is experiencing technical difficulties and is unable to process the request, displaying an error message.
 - **Postcondition:** The user's landscape plan includes elements added using hand-drawn or common shapes.
 - **Non-functional Constraints:**